Children First Giving Circle supports local families

 “The group’s support of this class will help to ensure the success of Children First’s mission to strengthen children and families across our community and beyond,” Johnson said.

 Positive Solutions for Families provides parents with effective strategies to promote positive behavior.
-Parents learn how to strengthen bonds with their children, explore new methods to help their child follow directions, learn effective ways to teach household rules, and address and reduce challenging behaviors such as defiance and aggression.
+Parents learn how to strengthen bonds with their children, explore new methods to help them follow directions, learn effective ways to teach household rules, and address and reduce challenging behaviors such as defiance and aggression.

 In order to remove barriers to participation, the class is offered free of charge, with dinner and childcare provided for the families through the generosity of Generation GIV.